Agent Logic

 }

-Hooks run continuously in the background, independent of the dashboard’s state (open or closed).
+Hooks run continuously in the background, regardless of whether the dashboard is open or closed.

 Helpers